 = 6669 points total, which would be above the bronze medal standard of 6602 for SEA Games.

 Bronze becomes Gold

 Cid took the Gold Medal in the 2013 SEA Games with 7038 points.
-Breaking the record of Fidel ‘Toto’ Gallenero the 2001 SEA Games Gold Medalist who had held the record with 6974 points.
+Breaking the Fidel ‘Toto’ Gallenero, the 2001 SEA Games Gold Medalist held 6974 points.